-We at HelpAge International add our voice to the cause, speaking out against the pervasive and often ignored issue of violence against older women.
-We highlight stories of abuse and raised awareness of the barriers preventing effective action to address this violence.
+We at HelpAge International speak out against the pervasive and often ignored issue of violence against older women.
+We highlight stories of abuse and raise awareness of the barriers preventing effective action to address this violence.

-- We released a discussion paper on violence against older women.
+- Read our discussion paper on violence against older women.

 - Watch our video telling the stories of two survivors in Moldova.

 "My husband beat me for many years [...] only after he died could I get over it."

 Violence against older women is a severe human rights abuse.
 It is driven by both ageism and sexism, but also affected by other characteristics such as marital status or having a disability.
 It is grounded in deep-rooted prejudices, dehumanising stereotypes and social norms that tolerate and even condone awful acts of violence.

 An older woman may be the victim of verbal and physical abuse in her home.
 She may be accused of "witchcraft" and attacked or even murdered by members of her own community.
 She may be denied the right to land from her husband when he dies due to discriminatory inheritance laws.
 Or she may be deprived autonomy in a care setting, with other people making decisions for her that may not be her wish.

 She may face many forms of sexual, physical, financial and emotional abuse, committed by various perpetrators.

 The perception that this behaviour is the norm, the social stigma that goes hand-in-hand with violence against older women and the lack of attention the issue receives all combine to leave the victims invisible and marginalised, unable to access psychological or legal support.
 And it leaves this structural and systemic status quo to continue unchecked and the perpetrators unpunished.

 The shame older women feel when they are the victims of violence, combined with a lack of support services, discourages them from speaking out about what has happened.
 The WHO estimates just 1 in 24 cases of elder abuse is reported.